jumbleview/tspur/README.md

 ## Top Menu Button Functions

 ### Select
-Pusin ghtis button move focs from the top menu to table area
+Select button move focus from the top menu to table area

 ### Button with Application Modes
 ![TSPUR_MODE](./images/tspur_mode.png)
 Application supports four modes:
 * Clipboard-on-Enter.
 If user hits "Enter" on selected cell  its content is copied into clipboard.
 * Clipboard-on-Select.
 During navigation content of selected cell is copied into clipboard.
 * Visible-on-Enter.
 If user hits "Enter" on selected cell with hidden content it becomes visible.
 When cell becomes unselected its contents becomes hidden again.
 * Visible-on-Select.
 If user selects cell with hidden content it becomes visible.
 When cell becomes unselected its contents becomes hidden again.

 ### WWW